Trapped in the Closet (South Park): Plot

 Stan takes a free "personality test" offered by Scientologists on the street.
 After answering the questionnaire, Stan is informed that he is extremely depressed and therefore a perfect candidate for Scientology.
 They offer to help him for $240.
 Stan returns later and pays the Scientologists using money he had been saving for a bicycle.
 He is taken into an auditing room where an attendant reads his thetan levels using an E-meter.
 Stan has such a high reading that the Scientology headquarters is notified.
 There, the president of Scientology determines that Stan is a reincarnation of L. Ron Hubbard, Scientology's founder and prophet.

 Later that night, a group of Scientologists gather outside the Marsh house to celebrate Hubbard's "second coming".
 The president of Scientology arrives and talks with Stan's parents, who oppose Stan's participation.
 Randy sends Stan to his room, where he finds Tom Cruise waiting.
 When Stan comments that Cruise's acting is okay but not as good as others', Cruise despairs and locks himself in Stan's closet.
-He refuses to come out despite numerous requests to "come out of the closet"; several other celebrities, including John Travolta and R. Kelly, eventually join Cruise.
+He refuses to come out despite numerous requests to "come out of the closet"; several other celebrities, including Nicole Kidman, John Travolta, and R. Kelly, attempt to coax Cruise out of hiding, but to no avail; Travolta eventually joins Cruise in the closet, and subsequently so does Kelly.

 Downstairs, the church president tries to convince Stan's parents to allow their son to participate.
 He privately tells Stan the story of Xenu, according to the Scientology Operating Thetan III document.
 During this, an onscreen caption reads "This is what scientologists actually believe".
 He then begs Stan to write new teachings as Hubbard.
 Stan is impressed by the story and shows his writings to the president who initially approves of the work.
 When Stan suggests that Scientology should stop charging people for their services, the president admits to Stan that the church is in reality a global money-making scam.
 He asks that Stan continue with that in mind; Stan appears to agree and keeps writing.

 The president introduces Stan to his followers.
 However, instead of presenting a new doctrine to them, Stan explains that he is not the reincarnation of Hubbard and that Scientology is a scam.
 The outraged Scientologists and the celebrities who leave the closet vow to sue Stan.
 The episode ends with Stan looking directly at the camera and demanding that they sue him.
 The closing credits name only "John Smith" and "Jane Smith", in reference to Cruise and the Church of Scientology's reputation for litigiousness.